seedcase-project/spaid/README.md

 Close your terminal and re-run `echo $PATH` to check that it worked.

-You now have installed the spaid helper functions!
+If it worked and you now see the folder, you have installed the spaid helper functions!